 City of Richmond Archives Photograph 1984 17 74

-Explore the 1898, late Victorian, London Farm House which has been fully restored and furnished to illustrate rural life in Richmond between 1890 and 1920.
+- Explore the Victorian farm house that has been fully restored and furnished to illustrate rural life in Richmond between 1890 and 1920.

 - Learn about Richmond’s agricultural history by viewing the outdoor exhibition featuring a vintage threshing machine.

 - Discover a hidden talent for butter churning, washing clothes with a scrub board, performing Victorian chores and identifying heirloom seeds through the Living History program.